 During the race, the ambitious swimmer needs to keep track of his or her competitors and brace him- or herself for the physical contact offered by the competitors.

-The race ends as a sprint for five to ten minutes where the swimmer needs to use everything he or she’s got.
+The race ends as a sprint for 5–10 minutes where the swimmer needs to use everything he or she has got.

 Swimming in open water has been an Olympic event since 2008.
 The Olympic distance is 10 kilometers, which means that the race takes approximately two hours.
-This is similar to four other types of trials involving similar physical requirements: the Marathon for runners, the 50 kilometers for cross-country skiers, the tempo race for cyclists and the Olympic distance triathlon.
+This is similar to four other types of trials involving similar physical requirements: the marathon for runners, the 50 kilometers for cross-country skiers, the tempo race for cyclists and the Olympic distance triathlon.

-Distance: Longer or shorter swimming
+Distance: Longer or Shorter Swimming

 Both short and long swims might end up longer than necessary due to faulty navigation.
 Each successful navigation effort begins with inspecting the course.